aardjon/trad/doc/architecture.md

 The `scraper` produces a single route database file which can then be published or moved to a mobile device.
 The `mobileapp` imports this file, replacing the previous route database.
-So the interface between the two parts is defined by the file format and schema of the route database.
+So the interface between the two parts is defined by the file format and schema of the route database, which is documented in [Schema of the Route Database](sql_schemes/routedb/dbdiagram.io).

-TODO: Link to the interface definition between scraper and mobile app

 ## 5.2 Level 2: Common Considerations